mainmatter/playbook/workflow/design/process.md

 For that reason, we have made our design playbook available here: [link].
 Our playbook provides an overview of the methods we use to gather and interpret requirements to design solutions that transform our client's ideas into successful digital products.

 ## How we apply the Design Process

+**Understand, Align, Execute & Iterate**

 Our process is a series of steps we go through, to deliver optimal design solutions consistently.
 The process also supports the alignment with our clients across the entire project.

+Each step is applied to the project as a whole and for each individual feature.

 ### Understand - Discovery and Definition
 (brand, users, goals)

-Our design process begins with a phase of research and information gathering, aimed at providing us with insights into all aspects of the design problem.
+Our design process begins with a phase of information gathering and research, aimed at providing us with insights into all aspects of the design problem.
 This helps us define the scope and requirements of the project.
 In cases where the design problem is not apparent, we can improve our clients to develop their problem statement.

 By employing the best of our research and strategy skills (design thinking, design sprints), we involve our clients early in the process through thoughtfully planned workshops; the outcome is a reframed problem statement.